EVENTS CELEBRATING OUR NEW MOBILE TOUR

 GEORGE W. BUSH PRESIDENTIAL MUSEUM • 2943 SMU Boulevard, Dallas, TX 75205

 The spectacular Hall of State, built for the Texas Centennial in 1936, boasts two Tom Lea murals in its West Texas Room, now the Dealey Library.
 One mural shows a pioneer family coming to settle the land, and the other depicts a lanky cowboy with the lasso in hand, possessing an unpretentious grandeur.
 Luciano Cheles, an Italian Renaissance scholar, commented that they are almost “holy.”
 Might it be that the arcs over the family in the covered wagon reference the vaulted ceiling of a church?
 Or could it be that the light surrounding the cowboy alludes to a halo?
-Join a young champion roper, along with David Lee, curator and Kaitlyn Price, education, from The Hall of State for an afternoon of inspiration and fun with wine and charcuterie.
+Join a young champion roper, along with David Lee, curator and Kaitlyn Price, education, from The Hall of State for an afternoon of inspiration.

 HALL OF STATE • 3939 Grand Ave., Dallas, TX 75210